 While physical Israel was held to the 613 physical laws, modern day Christians – called Spiritual Israel – are expected to follow the Holy Spirit in complete submission.
 Our focus is to be be on worshiping and giving thanks to Jesus.
 We should always make sure our minds and hearts are right with Him.
 In 1 Corinthians 10:4-5, we read, “For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ.”

-The New Covenant is not about physical compliance with ordinances and procedures in order to be right with God — or even to honor God.
-Our relationship with Jesus is what makes us right with Him.
+The New Covenant is not about physical compliance with ordinances and procedures.
+That’s the way the Israelites honored God.
+Our relationship with Jesus is what honors Him and makes us right in His eyes.
 Ephesians 2:15 says about Christ, “having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace.”
 And, honoring Him is about giving Him glory and thanks.
 In 1 Corinthians 10:31, we read, “Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.”
 Colossians 3:17 says, “And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”